Jalexandrou/IAC-RISCV-CW/README.md

 To complete this project, each member of the team was assigned and contributed to their own areas of the development and testing process.
 This is best summarised in the table below.

+*Thanks to Peter Cheung & all of the GTAs & UTAs who helped to put this project together.*

 ___

 ## Table for Individual Contributions